SiFTW/MitchellLabWebsite/content/authors/Eleanor/_index.md

   url: "http://www.bsms.ac.uk"

 # Short bio (displayed in user profile at end of posts)
 bio: Eleanor studied her PhD in Chemistry at the University of Warwick, and has qualifications in Molecular Cell Biology (Sussex) and Biochemistry (Manchester).
-She has experience working with both computer simulations and laboratory experiments, and enjoys working on biological problems using a variety of techniques.
+She has experience working with both computer simulations and laboratory experiments, and enjoys working on biological problems using a variety of techniques.Eleanor is working on [Therapeutic targeting of refractory relapsed diffuse large B-cell lymphoma through systems biology]({{< ref "/project/rr-dlbcl" >}} "Therapeutic targeting of refractory relapsed diffuse large B-cell lymphoma through systems biology") with funding from a UKRI Future Leaders Fellowship.

 interests:
 - Biochemical basis of disease
 - Simulating biological systems and molecules
 - Cell signalling
 - Molecular biology
 - Multidisciplinary approaches
+-
 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the